 Those travelling to Japan, Korea or China will find Waygo an indispensable app that translates characters—especially helpful for understanding signs and menus.
 This is especially helpful for vegetarian and vegan travellers when eating out in unfamiliar territory, or for people with food allergies.
 And then there are popular ones like Duolingo or memrise both of which make language-learning engaging (and even fun) for the student.

 There’s also innovative portable and wearable technology that translate on-the-go.
 These gadgets differ from most apps found on mobile devices in terms of functionality, as the goal is to facilitate real-time translation to make conversations between parties as seamless as possible.
-You can check out the pioneering Pilot earbuds or the upcoming sleek Aibuds.
+You can check out the upcoming sleek Aibuds.
 You can also use handheld translators like Japan’s ili or the pocket-sized Travis, based out of the Netherlands to act as intermediaries between you and others.

 Learning new languages the old-fashioned way